nancypannu03/stock_analysis/README.md

 # Summary:
 ## What are the advantages or disadvantages of refactoring code?
+### Advantages
+- Makes a code more systematic and structured. <br/>
+- Easy to read and Interpret. <br/>
+- Quicker to execute. <br/>
+- Basically its more beneficial on the client end as any client will be able to easily analyze it and helps in efficient decision making.<br/>

+### Disadvantages
+-

 ## How do these pros and cons apply to refactoring the original VBA script?